neronmoon/neronmoon.github.io/index.md

 - Build some websites/modules on PHP
 - Writing modules for 1C-Bitrix, administration of simple hosting servers
 - Support of e-commerce website, built on 1C-Bitrix.
 - Wrote some production-ready modules.
-Created small in-house hosting platform, based on KVM/ProxmoxVE for internal needs and for
+Created small in-house hosting platform, based on KVM/ProxmoxVE for internal needs and for clients
-  Likee's clients

 ## 🧑‍🎓 Education